GovTechStackSG/apex-api-workshop-2018/README.md

 `getTeamStatus.js` shows how to access the API challenge's team status API.

-`getProtectedWeapon.js` shows how to use the Apex security utilities to access protected weapon APIs.
+`getProtectedWeapon.js` shows how to use the APEX security utilities to access protected weapon APIs.

 ## API Challenge

 ### Objectives
-- To help participants familiarise Apex/Akana portal through an interactive team-based API game
+- To help participants familiarise APEX portal through an interactive team-based API game
 - Participants will know how to invoke an L0/L1/L2 secured API
 - Participants will know how to create an App in APEX